 If you're not sure of the date you're moving house, please remain registered at your current property.

 Once you've moved house, please register to vote online.
 Alternatively, you can contact us using the details on this page and we'll send you a form to your new house.

 If no-one is entitled to vote

-If the property is empty, a second home, used only for business purposes, or no-one is eligible to vote, you must still return the Annual Electoral Registration form to tell us this.
+You must still tell us if the property is empty, a second home, used only for business purposes, or no-one is eligible to vote.

 The revised electoral register